greiginsydney/captureKNX/docs/README.md

 1. [prepare the topology export](/docs/step1-prepare-the-topology-export.md) - start here by exporting the topology (project file) in ETS.

+2. [Prepare the Pi](/docs/step2-prepare-the-Pi.md) shows you how to get the operating system image onto a solid state drive.

-2. [Setup the Pi](/docs/step2-setup-the-Pi.md) walks you through the process to install all the software on the Pi.
+3. [Setup the Pi](/docs/step3-setup-the-Pi.md) walks you through the process to install all the software on the Pi.
 (The setup script does all the hard work!)

 ## Debugging / troubleshooting